nhaseley/groupchat-auth-nhaseley-yanaw02/README.md

 To run the server binary, run `./auth_server <port> <config file>`.
 We have provided server config files for you to use.
 Afterwards, the server will start listening for connections and handle them in separate threads.

+TODO: ADJUST WITH COMMAND FOR RUNNING EACH USER

 ## Project Contributions